Oxxxymiron: Optik Russia (2008–2010)

 In 2009 Oxxxymiron participated in the 14th independent battle on Hip-Hop.ru and reached the semi-finals.
 One of the main intrigues of the battle was the correspondence confrontation of Oxxxymiron and underground anonymous rapper Babangida, which was expressed in mutual disses against each other in the tracks of both performers.
 However, due to the departure of Miron after the 8th round, the face-to-face confrontation between them never took place.
-At the end of the year Oxxxymiron won several nominations (the Best Battle MC, the Breakthrough of the Battle, the Best Sparring of the Battle, the Best Track of the Battle) in the Hip-Hop.ru Awards 2009 public voting and also became the Invention of 2009.

-On 26 and 31 July of the same year, Miron's first concerts took place in Kyiv and Odessa.
-In August 2010 Oxxxymiron and Schokk left Optik Russia.
+On 26 and 31 July of the same year, Miron's first concerts took place in Kyiv and Odesa.